 Assume that you have a big spreadsheet with thousands of empty cells, and you want to replace the empty cells with a certain value.
 For example, we will fill our blank cells with zero (0).
 So, in this article, we will explain to you how to fill blank cells with 0 in Excel.

-3 Effective Ways to Fill Blank Cells with 0 in Excel
+How to Fill Blank Cells with 0 in Excel: 3 Effective Ways

 In the section that follows, we will demonstrate three practical methods for filling blank cells with zeros (0).
 First, we’ll use the Go to Special and Replace commands from the Find & Select option in the Editing menu from the Ribbon.
 Later on, we will use the VBA code to do the same action.
 A sample data set is provided to apply the methods.